kramse/kramse-labs/README.md

 ## Metasploitable

-I often use Metasploitable and having your own VM with Metasploitable will allow you to rune Metasploit exercises completely independently.
+I often use Metasploitable and having your own VM with Metasploitable will allow you to run Metasploit exercises completely independently.

 https://www.offensive-security.com/metasploit-unleashed/requirements/